Strictly speaking, you do not need an attorney for a Social Security disability appeal – you can file and go through the process alone.

 If the ALJ does not decide in your favor, you can request a review by the Appeals Council.
 The Appeals Council may decide on your case or send it back to an ALJ.
 Finally, if the SSA still denies your benefits, you can file a civil action in United States District Court.

-How Long Do You Have to Appeal?
+How Long Do You Have to Appeal a Denied SSD Claim?

 You have 60 days from receiving notice of the SSA’s initial determination to file for reconsideration.
 You then have 60 days from notice of the reconsideration results to file for a hearing, 60 days from the hearing decision to ask for an Appeals Council review, and 60 days from that decision to file a court case.